worldmaking/digm5010/index.md

 -->

-# Week 11
+# Week 12
-Nov 27, 2023
 [Class Recording](#class-recordings)

 ## Final presentations

-We have about 15 minutes per presentation, plus 5 minutes for questions & discussion!
+We have about 15 minutes per presentation, plus 5-10 minutes for questions & discussion!

 ---